locationtech/udig-platform/docs/user/en/Transform operation.rst

 The operation works with the following selections:

--  A selected GeoResource in the `Catalog view <Catalog%20view.html>`_.
+-  A selected GeoResource in the :doc:`Catalog view`.
 Please note you will need to open up the service in order to select the GeoResource contents it advertises for use.
 This technique is often used to process an entire Shapefile, database table or WFS feature type.
--  A selected Layer in the `Layers view <Layers%20view.html>`_.
+-  A selected Layer in the :doc:`Layers view`.
 Please note that the operation will limit itself to the features you have selected on the screen.
 If you have not selected any features (to limit the operation) we assume you wish the entire layer to be processed.

 Input
 -----

-The operation opens the `Transform dialog <Transform%20dialog.html>`_ which is used to define how you would like the information processed.
+The operation opens the :doc:`Transform dialog` which is used to define how you would like the information processed.

 .. figure:: /images/transform_operation/TransformDialog.png